dust-tt/llama-ssp/README.md

 The paper cited at the beginning provides theoretical proof that the output token distributions are the same, as well as evaluations on common benchmarks.
 With this repo, an intuitive check can be done by looking at the completions : those of the regularly sampled 30B model seem to be of the same quality level than those of SSp 30B/7B.

-A next step for this repo
+A next step for the work in this repo will be to find clean measurements showing that the same distribution is recovered.